siripalreddy1681/anonymize_pathSlides/README.md

 # anonymize_pathSlides
-This is a program to remove the slide label from whole-slide images in the following formats: .svs, .ndpi, .mrxs
+This is a program to remove the slide label from whole-slide images in the following formats: .svs, .ndpi, .mrxs.
+Works with Python3